Noxcrew/noxesium/README.md

 Noxesium
 ---
 A fabric mod centered around improving the user experience when playing on multiplayer servers.
-This mod brings no notable performance improvements in single player.

-Server developers are welcome to submit additional patches they need, however all non-performance changes must be fully optional to use.
-No client-side configuration is available as behaviour should be decided by the server.
+Server developers are welcome to submit additional patches they need, feel free to open an Issue to discuss your ideas.

 # Usage
 Public builds of Noxesium can be found on the [Modrinth](https://modrinth.com/mod/noxesium) page.
 Upcoming releases can be found on the [Releases](https://github.com/Noxcrew/noxesium/releases) page here on GitHub.